 Category Archives: Uncategorized

-We have revised our class schedule.
-Class will be held Monday and Wednesday evenings and Saturday mornings from 9 to 11.
+Class are being held Monday and Wednesday evenings from 7 to 8:30 and Saturday mornings from 9 to 11.

 So much media attention these days is given to mixed martial arts.
 And while the men and women competing are very skilled fighters, the goal of MMA and traditional martial arts can be very different.
 The aim of traditional martial arts is not to beat another human being into submission.
 A good program actually can make students less aggressive.
 It teaches physical and mental discipline, along with respect for others and yourself.